Second Charge Bridging Loans

 • The exit route

-Adverse credit does not automatically prevent approval where the deal is well structured.
+As a result, adverse credit does not automatically prevent approval where the deal is well structured.

 Why Use GPS Financial?